R1chi33333/Virtual-Agents/Experiment/Research_Proposal.md

 Based on the above, our primary Research Question is: Does maintaining **identity continuity** in virtual agents with changing appearances help users maintain or **strengthen** their sense of **rapport**, **emotional connectedness** and **credibility** in **VR GAMES**?
 We propose two main hypotheses:
 - **H1 (Rapport): Participants in the identity-continuous condition will report higher rapport scores than in the identity-discontinuous condition.**
-- **H2 (Connectedness): Participants in the identity-continuous condition will report higher emotional connectedness scores than in the identity-discontinuous condition.**
+- **H2 (Emotional Connectedness): Participants in the identity-continuous condition will report higher emotional connectedness scores than in the identity-discontinuous condition.**
+- **H3 (Credibility): Participants in the identity-continuous condition will report higher credibility scores than in the identity-discontinuous condition.**

 These are directional hypotheses based on the assumption that continuity fosters social bond.
-Credibility will be explored qualitatively via interview, so we do not state a directional hypothesis for it.
-We will nonetheless examine user remarks on credibility in the exit interview to see if continuity affects those perceptions (beyond just rapport and closeness).

 ## 4. Research Design